quii/learn-go-with-tests/anti-patterns.md

 People will sometimes be tempted to make a function or method public in order to test something.
 By doing this you make your design worse and send confusing messages to maintainers and users of your code.

-The classic result of this are developers desperately trying to debug a test and then eventually realising the function being tested is _only called from tests_.
+The humerous result of this are developers desperately trying to debug a test and then eventually realising the function being tested is _only called from tests_.
 Which is obviously **a terrible outcome, and a waste of time**.
-Sadly I have come across this a number of times during my career.

 In Go, consider your default position for you to write tests from the perspective of a consumer of your package.
-You can make this a compile time constraint by having your tests live in a test package e.g `package gocoin_test`.
-If you do this, you'll only have access to the exported members of the package, and you'll be unable to couple yourself to implementation detail
+You can make this a compile-time constraint by having your tests live in a test package e.g `package gocoin_test`.
+If you do this, you'll only have access to the exported members of the package, and you'll be unable to couple yourself to implementation detail.

 ## Summary